ApolloAuto/apollo/docs/specs/Navigation/Propak_6_IMU-IGM-A1_Installation_Guide.md

 ### Configuring the GPS and IMU

 Configure the GPS and IMU as shown below.
-This process can be done either by keying in the commands, or by loading batch configuraion file in NovAtel Connect.
+This process can be done either by keying in the commands, or by loading batch configuration file in NovAtel Connect.

 ```
 WIFICONFIG STATE OFF